Monday, May 24, 2021

 Why do we need competencies?

 Every organization wants to realize its vision and mission.
-Competency-based evaluation and development systems, help shape this vision and mission into deliverable actions.
+Competency-based evaluation and development systems help shape this vision and mission into deliverable action.
 Further, these systems develop behaviors for their individual employees which will eventually result in the achievement of the goals.
 Competency-based recruitment, evaluation, and career development will enable organizations in tackling the dynamism of ever-evolving job markets.
 Organizations will develop the best talent in-house and when required, hire the best person from outside.
-Thus, it enables organizations to improve upon employee’s abilities and build leaders from within, first and foremost.
+Thus, it enables organizations to improve upon employees’ abilities and build leaders from within, first and foremost.

 Organizations that follow competencies based recruitment and career development, will be better able to